The unit consists of five research groups – Bodin, Brulin, Falkstedt, Forsman, and Selander.

 The unit consists of approximately 70 employees and affiliates who research and educate in the field of occupational medicine.

-Cohorts and epidemiological studies
+Cohorts and epidemiological research

 Within the unit, the multidimensional job exposure matrix SWEJEM is also being developed for the classification of exposure to chemicals, particles, noise, vibrations, physical strain, psychosocial factors, and precarious employment conditions.
 SWEJEM is used in large-scale epidemiological cohort studies and is a national research infrastructure.
 We also have several extensive datasets where health outcomes among working men and women are studied over time: ATHOS, SNOW, and SWIP, as well as the mother-child cohort FAIR.
 Health outcomes studied include cardiovascular disease, cancer, pregnancy complications, mental health issues, and exclusion from the labor market due to health problems.